Pointwise equidistribution for one parameter diagonalizable group action on homogeneous space: Nonescape of mass

-If $|a_i-a'_i|\le 2e^{-ntb_i}$, then two points $g_{nt}u(w)x$ and $g_{nt}u(w')x$ can always be translated to each other by elements in a fix compact subset of $G$.
+If $|a_i-a'_i|\le 2e^{-ntb_i}$, then two points $g_{nt}u(w)x$ and $g_{nt}u(w')x$ can always be translated to each other by elements in the compact subset $u([-2, 2]^m)$ of $G$.
 In view of property (3) of $\alpha$ we consider them as at the same height.
-The following lemma plays a key role to link random walks with respect to $g_tu(I^m)$ and trajectory (\ref{eq;distrajectory}).
+The following lemma plays a key role to link random walks with respect to $g_tu(I^m)$ and the trajectories (\ref{eq;distrajectory}).

 \begin{lem}[Shadowing Lemma] For $1\le i\le m$ let $J_i\subset [-1, 1]$ be an interval with length $ |J_i|\ge e^{-ntb_i}$.
 Then for any nonnegative measurable function $\psi$ on $X$ and $J=\prod_{i=1}^m J_i$ one has